metal3-io/cluster-api-provider-metal3/docs/releasing.md

     - A manifest file - `infrastructure-components.yaml`
     - A metadata file - `metadata.yaml`
     - A cluster template - `cluster-template.yaml`
+    - A file containing an example of variables to set - `example_variables.rc`

 ### Artifact locations